prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 Receiver MAY NOT support certain metric types or samples (e.g. Receiver might reject sample without metadata type specified or without created timestamp, while another Receiver might accept such sample.).
 It’s up to the Receiver what sample is invalid.
 Receiver MUST return a [400 HTTP Bad Request](https://www.rfc-editor.org/rfc/rfc9110.html#name-400-bad-request) status code for write requests that contain any invalid samples, unless the [partial retryable write](#retries-on-partial-writes) occurs.

-Sender MUST NOT retry on 4xx HTTP (other than [429](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429)) status codes, which MUST be used by Receiver to indicate that the write will never be able to succeed and should not be retried.
+Sender MUST NOT retry on 4xx HTTP (other than [429](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429)) status codes, which MUST be used by Receiver to indicate that the write operation will never be able to succeed and should not be retried.
 Sender MAY retry on 415 HTTP status code with a different content-type or encoding to see if Receiver supports it.

 ### Retries & Backoff